gunnarx/vehicle_service_catalog/syntax.md

 | float      | floating point number                  | -3.4e -38   | 3.4e 38    |
 | double     | double precision floating point number | -1.7e -300  | 1.7e 300   |
 | string     | character string                       | n/a         | n/a        |
+FIXME:
 | byteBuffer | buffer of bytes (aka BLOB)             | n/a         | n/a        |

 -------------

 # ARRAYS

-Besides the datatypes described above, VSS supports as well the concept of `arrays`, as a *collection of elements based on the data entry definition*, wherein it's specified.
+Arrays can be defined with any datatype for its contents (primitive and composite).
 By default the size of the array is undefined.
 By the optional keyword `arraysize` the size of the array can be specified.
 The following syntax shall be used to declare an array:

 ```YAML
 # Array of datatype uint32, by default size of the array is undefined